-- 1. All MIT Student Community Standards & Policies. - 2.
-All applicable MIT governing council regulations and guidelines (See Interfraternity Council, Panhellenic Association, and Living Group Councils). - 3.
-All state, local, MIT, and Inter/National laws, policies, and regulations. - 4.
-FSILG recognition requires active membership of at least 5 MIT registered undergraduate students. - 5.
-Each FSILG must have at least 5 active alumni or volunteers to serve in mentor and advisory capacities for the organization, building facility, and undergraduate leaders, especially in the areas of chapter operations, housing policies and resident contracts, social, and risk management policies.
-This may take the form of an active House Corporation, Alumni Advisory Board, or both.
-Advisors are not required to be MIT alumni. - 6.
-FSILG New Member/Associate Member or Pledge Programs may not exceed 12 weeks in length.
-This includes Institute Holidays and IAP periods.
+- All MIT Policies and Procedures and Policies Regarding Student Behavior, as detailed in the Mind and Hand Book. - All applicable MIT governing council regulations and guidelines (see Interfraternity Council, Panhellenic Association, Living Group Council, and Multicultural Greek Council). - All state, local, MIT, and Inter/National laws, policies, and regulations. - FSILG New Member/Associate Member Programs may not exceed 12 weeks in length.
+This time period includes Institute Holidays and IAP periods.
 Reasonable exceptions may be made for religious holidays.
-Delaying or extending initiation of new members over a semester may only be done with the prior, joint approval of the FSILG Office and Inter/ National headquarters, and all requests must be made in writing.
-MIT will support a national program length mandate of a period shorter than 12 weeks, if applicable. - 7.
-Each FSILG must be affiliated with a coordinating governing council: Interfraternity Council, Panhellenic Association, or Living Group Council.
+Delaying or extending initiation of new members over a semester may only be done with the prior, joint approval of the FSILG Office and Inter/National headquarters, and all requests must be made in writing.
+MIT will support a national program length mandate of a period shorter than 12 weeks, if applicable. - Each FSILG must be affiliated with a coordinating governing council: Interfraternity Council, Panhellenic Association, Living Group Council or Multicultural Greek Council.
 IFC, Panhellenic, and LGC membership criteria are set in accordance to the respective governing body's policies and bylaws.
-Coordination and recognition of culturally-based fraternities and sororities and those affiliated with NALFO and NPHC shall be the responsibility of the FSILG office until such time a governing or coordinating council is established.

-- 8. Each FSILG must have a House Corporation or Alumni Board affiliated and in good standing with the Association of Independent Living Groups (AILG). - 9.
-All organizations are expected to participate in regular AILG Accreditation processes. - 10.All organizations must remain current on all debt related to house and safety issues and all applicable licenses, certificates, and inspections.
+Coordination and recognition of culturally-based fraternities and sororities and those affiliated with National Association of Latino Fraternal Organizations (NALFO), National APIA Panhellenic Association (NAPA), National Pan-Hellenic Council (NPHC), the National Multicultural Greek Council (NMGC), or other multicultural umbrella and/or national or international multicultural organization chapters shall be the responsibility of the FSILG Office until such time as a governing council is established. - All organizations are expected to participate in regular AILG accreditation processes as appropriate. - All organizations must remain current on all debt related to house and safety issues and all applicable licenses, certificates, and inspections.

 Members of FSILGs are expected to know and understand these policies and regulations.
-Failure to comply with above terms could lead to possible action including but not limited to:
+Failure to comply with above terms could lead to possible action, including but not limited to:

-- MIT Interim Action - City/Municipal Action - Governing Council (IFC, Panhel, LGC) Action - Referral to the MIT Committee on Discipline (COD) - Inter/National Organization Action (if applicable) - Loss of eligibility for awards and recognition - Loss of eligibility for retreat and convention financial assistance - Loss of IRDF Funding eligibility
+- · MIT interim action - City/Municipal action - · Governing Council (IFC, Panhel, LGC) action - Referral to the MIT Committee on Discipline (COD) - Inter/National Organization action (if applicable) - Loss of eligibility for chapter awards and Institute recognition of the FSILG - · Loss of eligibility for retreat and convention financial assistance - Loss of Independent Residence Development Fund (IRDF) funding eligibility

-The following must be submitted to the Fraternities, Sororities, and Living Groups Office:
+The following must be submitted to the Fraternities, Sororities, and Independent Living Groups Office according to the stated timelines:

-- A current membership roster including both residential and non-residential members and New Members - List of accepted bids and depledges/deaffiliations within 48 hours (if applicable) - The dates of Initiation for all New Members - Names and contact information of current chapter/group officers - Names and contact information of the five required Alumni Advisory Board and/or House Corporation volunteers - A signed organizational Anti-Hazing Statement
+- · A current membership roster including both residential and non-residential members and new members - List of accepted bids and de-affiliations within 48 hours (if applicable) - The dates of initiation for all new members - Names and contact information of current chapter/organization officers - · Names and contact information of the five required Alumni Advisory Board and/or House Corporation volunteers - · A signed organizational Anti-Hazing Statement

-Failure to comply with the above could lead to possible action and restriction of privileges, including restricting the recruiting and initiating of new members.
+Failure to comply with the above could lead to possible action and restriction of privileges, including restricting the recruitment and initiation of new members.

-B. Discrimination and Harassment
+♦ IV (4).
+Discrimination and Harassment